Path-based Algebraic Foundations of Graph Query Languages: Abstract

 \section{Abstract}

-Graph databases are gaining momentum thanks to the flexibility and expressiveness of their data model and query languages.
+Graph databases are gaining momentum thanks to the flexibility and expressiveness of their data models and query languages.
 A standardization activity driven by the ISO/IEC standardization body is also ongoing and has already conducted to the specification of the first versions of two standard graph query languages, namely SQL/PGQ and GQL, respectively in 2023 and 2024.
-Apart from the standards, there exists a panoply of concrete graph query languages in commercial and open-source graph databases, each of which exhibits different features and modes.
-In this paper, we tackle the heterogeneity problem of graph query languages by laying the foundations of a unifying path-oriented algebraic framework.
-Such a theoretical framework is currently missing in the graph databases landscape, thus impeding a lingua franca in which different graph query language implementations can be expressed and cross-compared.
-Our framework gives a blueprint for correct implementation of graph queries of different expressiveness.
-It allows to overcome the boundaries of current versions of standard query languages, thus paving the way to future extensions including query composability.
-It also allows, when the path-based semantics is stripped off, to express classical Codd's relational algebra enhanced with a recursive operator, thus proving its utility for a wide range of queries in database management systems.
+Apart from the standards, there exists a panoply of concrete graph query languages provided by current graph database systems, each offering different query features.
+A common limitation of current graph query engines is the absence of an algebraic approach for evaluating path queries.
+To address this, we introduce an abstract algebra for evaluating path queries, allowing paths to be treated as first-class entities within the query processing pipeline.
+We demonstrate that our algebra can express a core fragment of path queries defined in GQL and SQL/PGQ, thereby serving as a formal framework for studying both standards and supporting their implementation in current graph database systems.
+We also show that evaluation trees for path algebra expressions can function as logical plans for evaluating path queries and enable the application of query optimization techniques.
+Our algebraic framework has the potential to act as a lingua franca for path query evaluation, enabling different implementations to be expressed and compared.